 Including animals in your online videos can add an element of fun or downright silliness to your marketing strategy.
 It can be a great move for your brand to occasionally incorporate lighthearted material in your online presence.
 If you are seriously considering using an animal in your next marketing video, here are some tips:

-Tip 1: You are the director, the animal is not
+1. You are the Director, the Animal is Not

 You don’t have to be the Dog Whisperer.
 But, you do have to be able to control your animal talent.
 This is especially important if they are expected to perform a particular action in the video.